-"Small and Large Firms over the Business Cycle," with Neil Mehrotra.
+"Small and Large Firms Over the Business Cycle," with Neil Mehrotra.

-"Multi-Frequency Trade," with Ian Dew-Becker and Charles Nathanson.
+"On the Effects of Restricting Short-Term Investment," with Ian Dew-Becker and Charles Nathanson.

 "Default, debt maturity, and investment dynamics."